With Suppliers 12 12 Responsible Consumption and Production

 Global Sustainable Procurement Efforts

-In the Americas and Europe, Sun Chemical continues to assess the sustainability of suppliers using EcoVadis rather than the DIC Group Sustainable Procurement Guidebook.
-In fiscal year 2022, the company completed assessments of suppliers accounting for approximately 60%* of its procurement spending.
+In the Americas and Europe, EcoVadis has been used by Sun Chemical to assess the sustainability of and encourage initiatives by its suppliers since fiscal year 2020.
+The company has completed assessments of suppliers accounting for approximately 80% of its procurement spending and will continue working to expand implementation.

 Responsible Procurement of Minerals

-Advance Assessment of New Suppliers
+Advance Assessments of New Raw Materials

 The DIC Group conducts advance assessments of new raw materials to confirm that there are no issues regarding legal or regulatory compliance, safety or other issues related to the sustainable procurement of raw materials.
-In Japan, for example, the Group mandates the submission of a DIC Raw Materials Survey,*1 a safety data sheet (SDS), a chemSHERPA*2 and a CMRT.
+In Japan, for example, the Group mandates the submission of a DIC Raw Materials Survey,*1 a safety data sheet (SDS), chemSHERPA*2 and the CMRT.

 • A DIC Raw Materials Survey is a questionnaire the aim of which is to confirm basic information on the constituents of raw materials and their compliance with pertinent laws and regulations.